taliaalouise/apprentice-handbook/book/year-one/system-development-life-cycle/02-phases-of-sdlc.md

 There 3 main types of maintenance:
 1. Keeping the system running
    * Creating backups
    * Handling demand/ traffic spikes
-  * et
+   * etc...
 2. Fixing bugs:
    * Analysing crash reports
    * Fixing errors
 3. Making enhancement:
    * Improving existing functionality
    * Adding new features

 Almost all systems will require all of these types of maintenance.